Temple of Montu (Medamud): Middle Kingdom temple

 The Middle Kingdom 12th Dynasty building is a rare example of the foundation of religion in the Middle Kingdom of Egypt era.
 Others of this period are the temple of Senwosret III in Abydos, the Temple of Medinet Madi and Qasr el-Sagha in Fayoum dating from approximately the same time, and the funerary temple of Mentuhotep II of the 11th dynasty in Deir el-Bahari.
 The sanctuary was remodeled in later periods.

-The temple's features included a tribune platform, a canal, a dromos, main gate, portico, hall, and sanctuary.
+The temple's features included a tribune platform, a canal, a ddromos, main gate, portico, hall, and sanctuary.
 There was also a courtyard for the living sacred bull.
 It consisted of a first chamber, 200 by 180 meters.
 The main access was by the east and north.
 A sacred lake was probably on the west side of the temple.
 The temple consisted of two distinct, contiguous sections that have been interpreted as a temple to the north and one to the south where the priests would have had their quarters.
 Typical of the period, the temple was built out of brick - it included raw elements for the doors and frames, and column or carved stone, the bases of which were decorated.
 Carved stone would have been present in the most intimate parts of the sanctuary, but no trace of it has been discovered.
 No doubt these parts were considered sacred and reused in later buildings.
 The plan of the sanctuary of the Middle Kingdom is still subject to discussion, but it was to have at least one hypostyle antechamber giving access to chapels of worship or shrine.
 A large courtyard surrounded by portico columns where a sacred bull would have lived would have been revered as the hypostasis of the living Montu.

 This temple has provided many examples of royal statuary and lithic elements of Ancient Egyptian architecture.
 One of the extravagant doors, dated to Senwosret III, is in the Louvre.
 The temple continued to be decorated in the 13th Dynasty of Egypt, including Sobekhotep II, and included some reliefs of his predecessors and of his ancestor Senwosret III, dressed in the fashion of the Sed festival.